Caleb9/syno-photo-frame/README.md

 Raspberry Pi connected to a monitor (runs great on Pi Zero 2).
 The goal was to fetch photos directly from my Synology NAS over LAN.

-Why not use Synology Photos browser client directly?
+Why not use Synology Photos in a web browser directly?
 There are two reasons.
-First, current version of Synology Photos (1.3.3 at the time of writing) does not allow slideshow speed adjustments, and changes photo every 3 or 4 seconds - way too fast for a photo frame.
+First, current version of Synology Photos (1.5.0 at the time of writing) does not allow slideshow speed adjustments, and changes photo every 3 or 4 seconds - way too fast for a photo frame.
 Second, running a full www browser is much more resource demanding than a